ARadRareness/mcp-registry/readme.md

 # Components

 ## HTTP Server
-The FastMCPHttpServer provides a HTTP server solution for MCP.
+The FastMCPHttpServer provides an HTTP server solution for MCP.

 ## HTTP Client
 The FastMCPHttpClient offers both synchronous and asynchronous interfaces to interact with FastMCP servers.